enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/raycast.md

 ---

 Returns a vector representing the side of the block that is hit.

-If boolean is true, fluids are included in the raycast
+;;;;;

+Pass true as the last argument to include fluids.

 ;;;;;